Razorback (band): 2010s–present

 They released their first studio album in six years, entitled Three Minutes of Glory.
 The songs "Daan-Daang Dahilan", "Ayon sa Kanya", and "Atin-Atin Lang" from this album are staples at their live performances.
 As of 2011, the band frequently tours the Philippines and Asia most recently as part of the San Miguel Red Horse Beer Muziklaban events.

 To commemorate the band's 25th anniversary in 2015, the band released an acoustic album “Acoustic Ng Ina Mo”, which included new songs as well as acoustic versions of their previous songs.

 On June 10, 2018, the Razorback Facebook page announced the departure of its singer, Kevin Roy, with the statement: "We regret to announce that, due to circumstances beyond our control, we have parted ways with our singer and brother, Kevin Roy.
 We wish him luck in his future endeavors.
 Razorback will forge ahead and give you Boars the Rakenrol you deserve.
 See you in the shows to come."
-After Kevin Roy’s departure from the band, Nicole Asensio and Kat Agarrado (on vocals) and Ira Cruz (on guitars) were featured in the band’s lineup.
+After Kevin Roy's departure from the band, Nicole Asensio and Kat Agarrado (on vocals) and Ira Cruz (on guitars) were featured in the band's lineup.
 Razorback also released a single featuring Basti Artadi, titled “Stargazer”.

 On January 16, 2019, drummer Brian Velasco died by jumping from the balcony of a condominium in Malate, Manila, while filming it on video.
 His girlfriend stated that he had bipolar disorder and was under treatment for that.

 In 2019, Razorback released a single featuring Dong Abay on vocals entitled "Palasyo".
 According to the band's twitter post on May 8, 2019, this was the last song they recorded with their late drummer Brian Velasco.
 They released another single with in 2019 entitled "Love Pusher" featuring Nino Mendoza on vocals.
+The band recruited Francis Aquino of Wolfgang to be their drummer.

-In 2020, Razorback released another singled called "Bubog sa Aspalto" featuring Raymund Marasigan on vocals. also on the same year, On October 30 The band celebrated their 30th anniversary with a special livestream concert on the band's official facebook page that lasted close to two hours.
+In 2020, Razorback released another singled called "Bubog sa Aspalto" featuring Raymund Marasigan on vocals. also on the same year, On October 30 The band celebrated their 30th anniversary with a special livestream concert on the band's official Facebook page that lasted close to two hours.
 The band performed their hits in an empty studio with the current line up. and includes former members Kevin Roy, Miguel Ortigas and David Aguirre.

 In an interview with Perf De Castro's PERFTalk series, Ripoll confirmed that Kevin Roy has returned as the band's vocalist in 2021.